Private or Shared? How to Choose the Right Rental Space

 Dormitories – A residential space optimized for housing many renters.
 A single room in a dormitory may have several beds.
 There may be common areas where people can gather.
 Bathroom and kitchen facilities are shared.

-House – An entire house.
-The sizes and locations vary widely, but a house for rent may be a single unit along the streets of a city, or a town house inside a gated community.
-Houses typically include kitchen, bathroom, as well as living and bedroom facilities.
+House – The sizes and locations vary widely, but a house for rent may be a single unit along the streets of a city, or a townhouse inside a gated community.
+Houses typically include a kitchen, a bathroom, as well as living and bedroom facilities.

 Your primary consideration is the location of the building, and how much you need the other amenities.
 For instance, it may not be important for you to have access to a swimming pool, but you may need the events area to hold meetings for your start-up company.